IdaniaS/Module-5-Challenge/README.md

 Differences in ride-sharing data among the different city types is shown in the Graph.

-The Ride-Sharing data includes the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.
+The listed Ride-Sharing data includes the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.

 # Summary